code-rhapsodie/dataflow-bundle/README.md

 This bundle uses a fixed and simple workflow structure in order to let you focus on the data processing logic part of your dataflow.

 A dataflow type defines the different parts of your dataflow.
-A dataflow is comprised of:
+A dataflow is made of:
 - exactly one *Reader*
 - any number of *Steps*
 - one or more *Writers*